*If you have a primary care provider, and are looking for virtual care, please click here.

 - Confirm your location.

 - Describe your symptoms.
-You can select from a list, and also write in more detail.
+You can select from a list, or write in more detail.

-- The appointment will start.
-The family doctor or nurse practitioner will begin the appointment (either by video or by phone).
-It will be very similar to an in-person appointment, where you discuss your health concern with the primary care provider.
+- The family doctor or nurse practitioner will begin the visit.
+It will be very similar to an in-person visit.

 Frequently Asked Questions